Melpomene: Visual art

 The oldest surviving portrait of Virgil, a mosaic dated to the first century, features Virgil between Melpomene and Clio, the muse of history.
 Theologian Louis A. Ruprecht interpreted this as a commentary on the similarities of recording history and writing fictional works of tragedy.

 The 2018 excavation of a Roman bathhouse in Decapolis uncovered six mostly preserved statues of the Muses.
 The statue of Melpomene was 62 centimeters tall and made of Pentelic marble.
 Its head was lost, but it was identifiable by the drama mask lying on its thigh.

 The tragic actress Sarah Siddons posed for several paintings depicted as Melpomene in the 1780s and 1790s.
 The 1784 Joshua Reynolds painting Sarah Siddons as the Tragic Muse is recognized as a high point in the careers of both Siddons and Reynolds.

 Science

 The minor planet 18 Melpomene was named after the muse by the British Astronomer Royal in 1852, George Biddell Airy.
-He chose a name representing tragedy because his daughter, Elizabeth, had died on the day it was discovered, which was also the thirteenth anniversary of an earlier son's death.
+He chose a name representing tragedy because his daughter, Elizabeth, died on the day it was discovered, which was also the thirteenth anniversary of an earlier son's death.